 529 College Savings:

-If you plan to save money for your children to go to college, another tax saving strategy you can use is to do it through a 529 plan.
+If you plan to save money for your children to go to college, another tax saving strategy you can use is to do it through a.
 Though the contributions are usually only tax deductible through your State and not at the Federal level, the earnings do grow tax-free and are not subject to taxes when you use them for college expenses.